Sneha Revanur: Encode

-Revanur founded Encode, initially known as Encode Justice, in July 2020, at age fifteen, after coming across California Proposition 25, a ballot measure that would have replaced the use of cash bail statewide with pretrial risk assessment algorithms.
-She describes being alarmed by the challenge of algorithmic bias after reading a 2016 ProPublica investigation, inspiring her decision to oppose Proposition 25: "That was a very rude awakening for me in which I realized technology is not this absolutely objective, neutral thing as it's reported to be."
-The group expanded its membership and mobilized students to participate in voter outreach and public awareness efforts.
+Revanur founded Encode after coming across California Proposition 25, a ballot measure that would have replaced the use of cash bail statewide with pretrial risk assessment algorithms.
 After Proposition 25 failed to pass, Revanur broadened Encode's focus to include other societal challenges related to AI use, including surveillance, disinformation, and job loss.

-Encode now spans around 1,000 young people, primarily high school and college students.
-Since its founding, Encode has contributed to AI policy initiatives including the Biden administration's Blueprint for an AI Bill of Rights.
-The organization also runs a workshop program and has established a global chapter network.

-Revanur has expressed growing concern over the possibility of larger-scale "catastrophic" harms from AI.
-In October 2023, Encode published a joint statement with the Future of Life Institute.
-At the Washington Post's Futurist Summit, Revanur referenced the statement and spoke against "infighting" among AI experts driven by a "zero-sum view of AI governance."

-Encode is a sponsor of California bill SB 1047, the Safe and Secure Innovation for Frontier Artificial Intelligence Models Act.

 Awards and honors

 In 2023, Revanur was the youngest individual named to TIME's inaugural list of the 100 most influential people in artificial intelligence.

-In December 2024, Sneha Revanur was included on the BBC's 100 Women list.
+In December 2024, she was included on the BBC's 100 Women list.